vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
+- 2.7.0 beta 3:
+  - Feature: (ENABLE_HARDWARE_LED=2) New settings ENABLE_HARDWARE_LED_RGB_ON/ENABLE_HARDWARE_LED_RGB_OFF to set specific colors.
+  - Fix: esp8266: Display is again working on first couple of seconds after power-on.
+  - Added several 3d models to print:
+    - display-case-with-buttons
+    - dual-ssr-relay-case
+    - pcb-case (eg. to be used for esp32 on a pcb)
+  - Added initial circuit-diagrams for esp32 (alpha) using easyEda.
+More to come.
 - 2.7.0 beta 2:
   - Update userConfig.h.SAMPLE (Thanks Helge)
   - Fix typos (Thanks urbantrout)